congthang1/jitsi-kubernetes/README.md

     kubectl apply -f web-prosody.yaml

-## 4. Deploy the JVBs on kubernetes jvb-shard1 (if you have step 3)
+## 4. Deploy the second JVBs on kubernetes jvb-shard1 for second region (if you have step 3)

 Connect ``kubectl`` to kuberenets jvb-shard1